 The average patron of a drive-thru coffee stand is not looking for a $5 cup of pour-over coffee.
 They want something caffeinated that doesn’t take like dirt.
 You have to be careful when considering what coffees to offer and how to price them.

-You want to have better coffee than the big coffee chain down the street, but you may not have space or capacity to make better coffee than the shop downtown…and that’s okay.
+You want to have better coffee than the big coffee chain down the street, but you may not have the space or capacity to make better coffee than the shop downtown…and that’s okay.
 There are diminishing returns in coffee and coffee equipment.
 Most drive-thru shops try to find that sweet spot of delicious, but not overpriced.

 Our first recommendation would be to look for a local roaster who can support you.
 If you don’t have to ship your coffee across the country, it’s going to be cheaper and fresher.
-This is obviously better for your business.
+This is better for your business.

 Once you’ve selected a roaster, decide how many coffee options you want to have.
 Most drive-thru coffee stands only have one type of espresso and mostly use it to create milk drinks.
 They also rarely have single-origin options.
 If they do, they are on a monthly rotation and batch-brewed.